SorinoSSK/VFlowTech-Doc/content/apps/entity-manager/entity-manager/index.md

 ## Introduction

+Entity Manager App helps us in designing a flexible multi-level project hierarchy which can be mapped to any real-world IoT use-case.

+An entity is basically an asset or a sensor with distinct and independent existence.
+Entities always belong to a project.
+Entities of one project are not visible or accessible to other projects.

 Look out for this icon for the Entity Manager app.

 {{< img-simple src="entity-manager.png" alt="Entity Manager app" class="border-0 rounded-circle" >}}